GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/xhr/index.md

 ### Avoiding cross-site scripting vulnerabilities {: #xss }

-When using resources retrieved via `fetch()`, your background page should be careful not to fall victim to [cross-site scripting][9].
+When using resources retrieved via `fetch()`, your extension service worker should be careful not to fall victim to [cross-site scripting][9].
 Specifically, avoid using dangerous APIs such as the
 below: